Eric Spencer Macky: Biography

-Eric Spencer Macky and his spouse Constance founded in 1916, the Spencer Macky Art School in San Francisco.
+In 1916, Spencer Macky and his spouse Constance founded the Spencer Macky Art School in San Francisco.
 The first location of the school was at Post Street, near Gough Street in a building that housed many other notable artists including Leo Lentelli, Clark Hobart, William Claussen, Louise Mahoney, Florence Lundberg, Sigmund Beel, and George Hyde.
 The school was popular and moved to a larger space at the "Artists Building" at 535 Sacramento Street in San Francisco.
 By 1917, the Spencer Macky Art School was merged with the California School of Fine Arts (CSFA; now known as the San Francisco Art Institute).

-Macky was married to Constance Lillian Jenkins in 1912 in Berkeley, California.
-They had two sons, their son, Donald Spencer Macky (1913–2007) was an artist.
+In 1912, Spencer and Constance were married in Berkeley, California.
+They had two sons.
+Their son, Donald Spencer Macky (1913–2007) was also an artist.

 Death and legacy

 Macky died on May 5, 1958, in San Francisco.
 Macky's work is included in public museum collections, including the Fine Arts Museums of San Francisco, Musée d'Orsay, Seattle Art Museum, and Auckland Art Gallery Toi o Tāmaki.

 In fall 2013, three lost murals were discovered on the campus of San Francisco Art Institute, including Spencer Mackey’s Life Drawing Class (1936) by Eleanor Bates Streloff.
 Artist Ruth Cravath carved a bust of Macky in 1935, which is now part of the collection at the San Francisco Museum of Modern Art.